China's green car subsidy scandal spreads, 20 more car makers named

-BEIJING China has accused more than 20 additional car makers, including Nissan and Hyundai, of breaking rules on green car subsidies, according to a state media report, widening a scandal over a $4.5 billion annual payout program.
+BEIJING, Sept 9 China has accused more than 20 additional car makers, including Nissan and Hyundai , of breaking rules on green car subsidies, according to a state media report, widening a scandal over a $4.5 billion annual payout programme.

-On Thursday, China's Ministry of Finance punished at least five car makers, accusing them of cheating its program to subsidize electric and plug-in hybrid vehicles, receiving roughly 1 billion yuan ($150 million) in illegal subsidies.
+On Thursday, China's Ministry of Finance punished at least five car makers, accusing them of cheating its programme to subsidise electric and plug-in hybrid vehicles, receiving roughly 1 billion yuan ($150 million) in illegal subsidies.

 "This is a major blow to the industry and also has a large impact on the country's policy enforcement," Xu Yanhua, a vice secretary for the China Association of Automobile Manufacturers told a news briefing.

-The ministry said it would revoke the production license of Suzhou Gemsea Coach Manufacturing, while the other four firms would be fined.
-The companies named included a subsidiary of Chery Holding [CHERY.UL], owner of the seventh most popular Chinese passenger car brand.
+The ministry said it would revoke the production licence of Suzhou Gemsea Coach Manufacturing, while the other four firms would be fined.
+The companies named included a subsidiary of Chery Holding, owner of the seventh most popular Chinese passenger car brand.

 The scandal has cast a pall over China's drive to use subsidies to combat heavy pollution which affects large swathes of the country.
 This drive helped sales of electric and plug-in hybrids more than quadruple last year to 331,000 vehicles.